julienloizelet/magento2-ddev-installation/README.md

 │
 └───.ddev
     │
-    │ (Cloned sources of a Magento 2 DDEV specific repo)
+    │ (DDEV files)
 ```

-The Magento 2 DDEV specific repo is https://github.com/julienloizelet/ddev-m2: it includes some others DDEV custom
+The DDEV specific add-on repo is https://github.com/julienloizelet/ddev-add-on: it includes some others DDEV custom
 commands and files.